Blue Heelers: episode guide

 Episode 12.18 (475)

-Wednesday, June 08, 2005 Written by Chris Corbett
+Wed, June 08, 2005 Written by Chris Corbett

 Directed by Steve Mann

 Supported by PJ, Amy is determined to pursue her uncle John who abused her as a child.
-But face to face, he seems not to be the monster Amy has described.
+But face-to-face, he seems not to be the monster Amy has described.

 A hypnotherapy session only serves to confirm Amy's confusion, but PJ believes there is injustice here, and is determined she press charges against her uncle, even if this causes Amy further pain.
 The final confrontation with the truth reveals the delusion wrought by time on the memory for both Amy and her uncle.